Today we are going talk about : Freezing Royal Icing.

 To thaw the frozen icing leave it on the counter.
 Smaller quantities defrost faster.
 It is important to let the thawed icing come to room temperature.
 Don’t skip this step.
 Give it at least couple of hours.

 Once the icing is thawed and at room temperature you may notice darker and what appears like more fluid/liquid areas in the icing.
 For example deeper red area (see the picture below).
 This deeper red spot is basically liquid (water, lemon juice-I use Fresh Lemon Royal Icing recipe) that has separated from the solids(powdered sugar/meringue powder).

 No worries this is absolutely normal and very frequent.
 I’m sure you’ve seen this happen before.
 If you didn’t, no worries, like I said it’s normal.
 When separation occurs you just need to reconstitute icing.
 I often massage the bag with my fingers.
 If that doesn’t help I pour it into a bowl and stir well till combined.

 This is another thing than happens when you freeze royal icing.
 When royal icing freezes water in the icing expands(approximately by 9%) and so when the frozen icing thaws it is a bit more runny.

 For instance frozen 15 second consistency royal icing will be more like 10 second consistency when you defrost it.
 Icing that you used to pipe leaves(see the video) will be more like 20-25 second consistency.

+To make thin icing thicker we need to add stiff icing to thin icing.
 Though I’m not a mind reader I bet you are now questing the whole freezing thing.
 Why do I have to add stiff royal icing to my frozen icing ??

 - To remedy a frozen royal icing consistency issue I always add some stiff royal icing to my frozen and thawed icings.
 You really don’t need to add lot of icing.
 A spoon or two is usually plenty to fix the consistency.